learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are javascript accessors?
+## Q 13.10.
+What are javascript accessors?

 ECMAScript 5 introduced javascript object accessors or computed properties through getters and setters.
 Getters uses `get` keyword whereas Setters uses `set` keyword.